-Payment of the race entry fee shall be received by the RORC (allowing time for funds to clear where a bank transfer is used), on or before the Closing Date, except for entries for the Rolex Fastnet Race which are subject to 50% of the race entry fee being paid within 10 days of entering.
+Payment of the race entry fee shall be received by the RORC (allowing time for funds to clear where a bank transfer is used), on or before the Closing Date.

 Credit/debit cards are accepted through the online entry system or by telephone.
 The RORC may accept other payment methods.